gaterunner341/QRDecode/README.md

 A colleague of mine made a quick-down-and dirty Python script importing a powerful Python library called QRTools.
 I took advantage of his code, and modified his script to work with BASH, with the output piped into IOC-Fanger.

 Script use:
-bash QRCode.sh [QR Code File Name.jpg]
+bash QRDecode.sh [QR Code File Name.jpg]